Florence, Italy

 What advice to expats in Florence have about housing?

 "When looking for housing in Florence, it is important to research the area thoroughly and make sure it is safe and secure.
 It is also important to consider the cost of living in the area, as well as the availability of public transportation.
 Additionally, it is important to be aware of the local laws and regulations regarding renting and leasing.
 It is also recommended to visit the area in person to get a better feel for the neighborhood and to ensure that the housing is suitable for your needs.
-Finally, it is important to be aware of the potential for scams and to be sure to use a reputable real estate agent," remarked one expat in Florence.
+Finally, it is important to be aware of the potential for scams and to be sure to use a reputable real estate agent," said one expat.

 What are medical services in Florence like?